cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 It is also possible to add circular-shaped element arrays.
 These arrays fill a circular region around a position.

 ```
-[even | odd] radius r [<array-orientation>]
+[odd | even] radius r [<array-orientation>]
 ```

-Circular-shaped arrays are meant to be centered around a block.
-The `even` and `odd` keywords specify whether the block size is even or odd (a small correction needs to be applied to even-sized blocks). `r` is the radius of the circular region.
+Circular-shaped arrays are meant to be centered around a block. `r` is the radius of the circular region.
+The `even` and `odd` keywords specify the parity of block sizes (the central block versus the surrounding blocks):
+- `even`: both blocks' sizes are even or both blocks' sizes are odd.
+- `odd`: one block's size is even, and the other block's size is odd.

+When not specified, the default is `even`.

 If the block that should be placed at the center of the array is larger than 2 tiles, the anchor position of the array needs to be altered by adding half the block size to the coordinates.